wounded-pixels/dsp-playground/README.md

   * detail loss from composite

-## Soonish
-* eda should allow no y label and use the space
-* Move equation into chart? or independent?
-* tie equation to inputs

 ## Someday
 * graphic to tie unit circle to strip chart
   * slider to increase angle
   * triangle and dot on unit circle
   * sin curve along angle with dot
   * dotted and solid lines
-  * maybe same for cos?
+  * same for cosine?
+* Move PointPlot into EDA